acyu123/DeepResearchAgent/DESIGN.md

 - Such strategies address limitations of CA by enabling more precise control tailored to business-specific request volume fluctuations.
 ```

-From this example, we can see that the notes clearly does not use information from the search result, and was instead hallucinated based on the research topic.
+From this example, we can see that the notes clearly do not use information from the search result, and was instead hallucinated based on the research topic.

 To prevent this from happening, I removed the research topic from the prompt and only instructed the LLM to generate a summary of the search result without letting it know the research topic.
 This allows it to generate an accurate summary to make sure the final report only uses information from the search results instead of information hallucinated by the LLM.